Spiritual Prep & Cross-Cultural Training

 We will honor the Lord in our appearance.
 Girls and guys will dress modestly.
 On-site attire must be neat.

-No student is to leave project housing alone at any time.
+No student is to leave the group housing alone at any time.

-No one is to leave the project housing after dark unless the team is involved in an outreach or team activity.
+No one is to leave the group housing after dark unless the team is involved in an outreach or team activity.

 Students will never travel alone, but rather stay in groups, with a leader.

 Work through the “Jacked” study that you received in your packet.
 Be sure to bring it completed on project as we will be using it there.
 Instead of bringing the book itself, you could also journal several of the devotionals, taking notes and quoting the book, and bring your journal with those notes inside.